 7 merchant tips to understanding EMV fraud liability shift

-If you're a merchant who can't process chip card payments, you could shoulder consumer fraud costs if an incident occurs and you're not "EMV-ready."
-The deadline for the fraud liability shift was Oct.
+If you're a merchant who still can't process chip card payments, you could shoulder consumer fraud costs if an incident occurs and you're not "EMV-ready."
+The deadline for the fraud liability shift for brick-and-mortar merchants was Oct.
 1, 2015.

 If that sentence made you panic, confused or mad, you've got company.
 The nationwide adoption of EMV chip cards and processing technology is not a small undertaking for anyone involved -- merchants and cardholders alike.